 “We are a European-focused firm with strong Finnish roots and this is reflected in our corporate culture and team ethos which is fundamentally transparent, honest and humble.”

-We are a signatory to the PRI and fully recognise that ESG factors play a material role in determining risk and return and understand that incorporating ESG factors is an important part of our fiduciary duty to our clients and beneficiaries.
-Certior Capital is committed to offering our investors transparency about where and how their money is being invested and we undertake to actively play our part concerning major global issues such as climate change, pollution, fair working conditions, employee diversity, corruption and the use of aggressive tax mitigation strategies.
+Certior Capital is dedicated to offering our investors transparency regarding where and how their money is being invested and we undertake to actively play our part concerning major global issues such as climate change, pollution, fair working conditions, employee diversity, corruption and the use of aggressive tax mitigation strategies.

 In 2021 Certior Capital became the first Finnish member of Initiative Climat International (iCI).
 In joining iCI, Certior benefits from being part of a formally endorsed, global and collaborative initiative to assess and limit private equity’s exposure to climate change risk.
 We fully recognize that climate change will have adverse effects on the global economy, which presents both risks and opportunities for investors.
 We will join forces to contribute to the objective of The Paris Agreement to limit global warming to well-below two degrees celsius and will actively engage with our portfolio companies and investment managers to reduce their greenhouse gas emissions, contributing to an overall improvement in sustainability performance.

-EU Sustainable finance disclosure regulation (SFDR)
+EU Sustainable Finance Disclosure Regulation (SFDR)

-The EU Sustainable Finance Disclosure Regulation (2019/2088, as amended, the “SFDR”) sets out certain transparency requirements for Certior Capital (as a registered alternative investment fund manager).
+The EU Sustainable Finance Disclosure Regulation (2019/2088, as amended, the “SFDR”) sets out certain transparency requirements for Certior Capital (as a registered Alternative Investment Fund Manager).

 Transparency of Sustainability Risk Policies